iwoty/cars-management-oop/README.md

 ##### `display_info`

-This function should __return__ full informations as a string in the following form:
+This method should __return__ full informations as a string in the following form:
 `{color} {company} {model}, from {year}, max speed: {max_speed} km/h`